“How’d you end up doing this?”

 An RV was my solution.

-The one work obligation I still have every week is with NBC-TV, where, since 1994, I report on personal technology.
+The one work obligation I still have every week is with NBC-TV, where, since 1994, I have been reporting on personal technology.
 I’m known there as

 “PC Mike” and my reports are sent weekly to the NBC Newschannel service which distributes my “PC Mike” report to all 215 stations each week.

 Being able to work while traveling is all possible because of a 4g LTE mobile connection from Verizon Wireless.
-I use that connection to report, write and file my Roadtreking stories and podcasts, post my videos and photos, update this blog and even send my edited “PC Mike” story to NBC each week, all from my motorhome as I travel North America discovering the interesting people and places I didn’t have time to meet when I was a news reporter working for newspapers or TV stations.
+I use that connection to report, write and file my Roadtreking stories and podcasts, post my videos and photos, update this blog and even send my edited “PC Mike” story to NBC each week, all from my RV as I travel North America discovering the interesting people and places I didn’t have time to meet when I was a news reporter working for newspapers or TV stations.
 But technology, like the motorhome, is a big part of my life and being able to try out new tech toys and stay connected while on the road makes every day an adventure.
 You can read about my tech gear here.